madroxdupe42/peacefulscience.org/content/articles/reworking-adam.md

 2. About 70 to 50 kya, with the rise of *behaviorally-modern humans*.
 3. About 100 to 300 kya, with the rise of *anatomically-modern humans*, also known as *Homo sapiens*.
 4. About 500 to 700 kya, with the common ancestor of Neanderthals, *Homo sapiens*, Denisovans, and likely some other hominins.
-5. About 2 mya, with the rise of the first in the *Homo*[ genus.]{style="font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Roboto, Oxygen-Sans, Ubuntu, Cantarell, 'Helvetica Neue', sans-serif;"}
+5. About 2 mya, with the rise of the first in the *Homo* genus.

 In all these contexts, Adam and Eve could be [genealogical universal ancestors](https://peacefulscience.org/genealogical-rapprochement/).
 They would be a single couple, whose offspring interbreed with a larger population, perhaps *de novo* created, that become genealogical ancestors of everyone.
 If genealogical descent from them conveys an important theological status, such as original sin, they would be the *sole genealogical progenitors* of the "mankind" of Scripture, even though they interbreed with those outside the Garden.